OctopusDeploy/docs/src/pages/docs/approvals/servicenow/index.md

 ## Troubleshooting

 Errors occurring during a deployment approval checks will appear in the "Task Failed" icon's tooltip.
-Errors related to creating a change request are available through the task log.
+From **2024.2** on errors related to creating a change request are available through the task log.
 Additional information will also be available in the "System Diagnostic Report".

 If you are seeing errors in Octopus during deployments, ensure that the ServiceNow user account is authorized to call the required endpoints.